CSCfi/csc-user-guide/docs/data/Allas/introduction.md

  * In any case, settle on one protocol.
 Do not mix _S3_ and _Swift_.
  * It is better to store a few large objects than a lot of small objects.

-There are several different ways of accessing object storage.
-We support both the Swift and S3 protocols to manage the data.
+##Clients

+Allas is used by a client softwar, that takes care of moving data to and from Allas and manging the data objects in Allas.
+There are several different clients software for accessing object storage servers.
+Allas can be used with any object storage clients that are compatible with Swift or S3 protocols.
 Below is just a short list of tools.
 There are more.

 | Client | Usable | Chapter | Notes |
 | :-------- | :-------: | :--------: | :------- |